drhlxiao/G4PADRE/analysis/README.md

 ##  Response Matrix obtained from the simulation run

-* Detector threshold set to 4 keV
+* Threshold for counting set to 4 keV
-* Incident photon energy range: 0 to 150 keV, divided into 1500 bins
+* Incident photon energy range: 0 to 150 keV, divided into 1500 bins in the response matrix
 * Energy deposition range: 0 to 150 keV, divided into 1500 bins
 * The energy bins in the Excel file represent bin centers
 * Values in the response matrix are the number of total recorded counts above the threshold 4 keV